EqualityAI/Checklist/README.md

 #### Study setting <a name="study-setting"></a> | Data source <a name="data-source"></a> | Cohort selection <a name="cohort-selection"></a>

 - **Population** <a name="population"></a> : Population from which study sample was drawn
-- **Study setting** : Population from which study sample was drawn
+- **Study setting** : The setting in which the study was conducted (e.g., academic medical left, community healthcare system, rural healthcare clinic)
-- **Data source** : Population from which study sample was drawn
+- **Data source** : The source from which data were collected
-- **Cohort selection** : Population from which study sample was drawn
+- **Cohort selection** : Exclusion/inclusion criteria